Amanush (1974 film): Production

 The film was based on Shaktipada Rajguru's novel Naya Basat which he written based on the people of Sundarban and there lifestyle.

-This is the second hindi film of Uttam after Choti Si Mulaqat in 1967 which he produced himself.
-But that was failed to create any record and become disaster at the box office due to the bad direction and script.
-After that film he never worked any hindi film.
-Then later Shakti Samanta convince him to work.
+This is the second Hindi film of Uttam after Choti Si Mulaqat in 1967 which he produced himself.
+But that failed to create any record and became a disaster at the box office, he didn't act in Hindi films till Shakti Samanta convinced him to work.

 Generally this film was shot in Sandeshkhali, Sundarbans.
 The name of the village where the shooting took place is Bhangatushkhali.
 The name of that village was shown in the film as Dhanekhali.
 For the purpose of shooting, about forty houses, zamindarbari, doctor's office, market, Radhagobindar temple, police station, school were built here.
 That Radhagobindar temple and the wooden bungalow where Uttam Kumar lived are still there.
 There is also that launch.
 Uttam Kumar would easily mingle with the people of the village during the shooting.
 He used to take children in his lap.
 He even helped people with money.
 That is why even today, on the day of his death on 24 July, a wreath is laid on his picture, which is a cultural event.

 Shakti Samanta wanted to made this film in double version Hindi and Bengali for Kumar.
 Director Prabhat Roy (who also assistant director of this film) remained the shooting of this film.
 While shooting the song "Ki Ashay Bandhi Khelaghar" on the launch.
 They had lost the track in the deep jungle.
 Then Shakti Samanta saw a small light reflected from a grocer shop.
 When the shopkeeper came and saw Uttam Kumar he immediately ran away.
 Some moments later they see hundreds of people gathering in the bank of the river to see their guru Uttam Kumar.